forj-oss/forj-docker/README.md

   and initiate the startup.
 * we need to implement the version tagging on docker_prepare.sh I would like container images we build to have version numbers.
-* we need a docker_install_registry.sh script to install a private registry. garether plugin has a nice way to setup and deploy a private registry.
-  There should be a build target and script that can use this plugin to do that for us.
 * thoughts about giving dockerup the ability to transfer meta.js to docker image using --env settings??
   One of the main functions being offered by cloud-init was the ability to communicate metadata configured by forj cli.
 We'll need the same to help